kodaicoder/svelte-swipe-to-action/README.md

 ## Introduction

-Svelte-Swipe is a versatile slider component for Svelte applications that provides "slide to unlock" or "slide to confirm" functionality.
+Svelte-Swipe is a versatile slider component for Svelte applications building on a html input element type range, that provides "swipe to unlock" or "swipe to confirm" functionality.
 It's fully customizable with extensive styling options and event callbacks.

 ## Installation